MukeshSinghBisht/node-decorator-lite/README.md

 # node-decorator-lite

 > Lightweight decorator-like framework for Express in plain JavaScript using metadata and middleware.
+Add `@Log`, `@Roles`, or any custom decorators without TypeScript or transpilers.

+---

-## ✨ Features
+## 🚀 Features

-- Generic metadata decorators for methods
-- Run decorator logic via middleware (`controllerHandler`)
+- Zero-dependency
-- Create your own decorators like:
+- Supports metadata-based decorators like:
   - `@Log()`
   - `@Roles('admin')`
-  - `@Throttle()`
+  - `@Throttle(10)`
-- Works without TypeScript or transpilers
+- Works in plain JavaScript (no TypeScript)
+- Plug-and-play with Express route handlers
+- Easily extensible for any use case

 ---